-Yesterday we went on a drive to go south from Mawanella heading towards the mountainous areas where tea grows on the mountainsides of Pidurutalagala.
+Yesterday we went on a drive to go south from Mawanella heading towards Pidurutalagala – where tea grows on the mountainsides .

-Stopping briefly in Kadugannawa to visit the National Railway Museum.
+We stopped on the way in Kadugannawa to visit the National Railway Museum.
 The museum turned out to be a surprising gem!
-The staff member that guided me through the various railway relics many bearing the proof of Sri Lanka’s British colonial past was very knowledgable and though I am not anywhere close to a train fanatic I found the items quite interesting.
-My favourite was being able to actually participate in a demonstration of a Tyer’s Tablet instrument which was an ingenious form of railway signaling for single line railways which prevented many accidents and saved lots of lives.
+The staff member guided me through various railway relics, many bearing the proof of Sri Lanka’s British colonial past, was very knowledgable and I’ll admit I’m not very fascinated by trains I still found everything quite interesting.
+My favourite was being able to actually participate in a demonstration of a Tyer’s Tablet instrument which was an ingenious form of railway signaling for single line railways.
+The Tyer’s Tablet was invented after a deadly tragedy in 1874 and thus prevented many accidents.
 If you’re curious you can check it out more about the instrument here.

 We were back on the road and I was soaking in the sights of the busy and exciting roadways.

-Passing through Pussellawa we stopped to check out a Hindu temple along the way with an amazing view.
+Passing through Pussellawa we stopped to check out a Hindu temple with an amazing view.
 We slipped off our shoes and wandered around the holy grounds for a bit.
 I loved seeing the temple’s bright banners blowing in the wind!

 Pressing on we finally arrived in tea country!

 A local picked a few tea leaves for us to smell.
-Even with layers of fog and mist the whole area was plainly lush and green and healthy.
+Even with layers of fog and mist the whole area was plainly lush.
 The air itself seemed thick with life.
-Besides tea, vegetables and fruits grew abundantly as well and roadsides stalls bearing signs of the local produce overflowed everywhere you looked.
-Many of the guesthouses in this area advertised picking your own food from their garden for your meals.
+Besides tea, vegetables and fruits grow abundantly in this as well and roadsides stalls bearing signs of the local produce overflowed everywhere you looked.
+Many of the guesthouses in this area advertised picking your own food from their garden which they would prepare for your meals.